West of Sunshine: Release

 West of Sunshine had its world premiere on 1 September 2017 at the 74th edition of the Venice International Film Festival, in the Orizzonti (Horizons) section, which is dedicated to new trends in world cinema.

 It was released in cinemas on 23 August 2018.

 Reception

 The audience at the Venice Film Festival responded to West of Sunshine with a five-minute standing ovation.
+As of February 2024, West of Sunshine has a critics' score of 81% based on 21 reviews, indicating critical acclaim.

 It received generally favourable reviews, some tracing its inspiration to Vittorio De Sica's Bicycle Thieves, with most commenting that it sprang no surprises.
 Several noted that it was the offshoot of Raftopolous' 2011 short Father's Day and Paul Ireland's Pawno (also starring Hill).
 Thom Neal's cinematography was praised, as was the soundtrack by Lisa Gerrard and James Orr.

 Variety called it an "impressive feature debut", while The Guardian critic wrote that its "down-at-heel Aussie vibe" invited comparison with other "bawlers and brawlers", such as Kriv Stenders' 2007 film Boxing Day or David Michod's 2010 crime drama Animal Kingdom.

-As of February 2024, West of Sunshine has a critics' score of 81% based on 21 reviews.